NMT-Wildlife-Monitoring-Project/WALL-E/README.md

 Run the teleop node
 'ros2 launch teleop teleop_launch.py'
 See <https://wiki.ros.org/joy> and <https://wiki.ros.org/teleop_twist_joy>.
 The documentation is for ros 1 but the parameters are the same for the most part.
 Use
-`ros2 param list' when running the node to see available parameters.
+`ros2 param list` when running the node to see available parameters.